 You can’t be everything to everybody.

-Some of the most successful applications started out with a simple feature: Google and Dropbox.
-In fact, these two remain relatively the same as when they launched.
+Some of the most successful applications started out with a simple feature.
+Like Google and Dropbox.
+In fact, these two remain relatively the same since their launched.

-The point that this MVP type wants to say to you, dear reader, is that if you cannot find that one killer feature that can stand on its own adding more features will not make the product a must-have.
+The point that this MVP type wants to say to you, dear reader, is that if you can’t find that one killer feature that can stand on its own, adding more features will not make the product any better.

-Far back in 2004. , Facebook had no newsfeed nor timeline.
+Back in 2004, Facebook had no news feed and no timeline.
 Integrated apps were sci-fi.
 You could have a simple profile and a great opportunity to get connected with your group-mates.
 That one feature was enough to get a remarkable boost and turn a small project into one of the largest public tech companies in history.

-It is often that you cannot test all your assumptions with a single MVP.
+Very often you are not able to test all your assumptions with a single MVP.
 Do not build a complex system to test them all.
-Build two separate MVPs.
+Instead, build two separate MVPs.

 What Is Your MVP Type?

-The biggest risk any startup faces is making something no one wants.
+The biggest risk most startups face is making something nobody wants.
 In order to learn effectively about your customers, you have to launch your product fast.
 Always try to put your MVP in users hands and get real feedback as soon as possible.

 Don’t get yourself in a building trap, instead: